 The three houses fronting Bronallt Road are of a two storey design to reflect those of existing neighbouring properties.
-Similarly, the three bedroom houses within the estate are of a two storey construction albeit a number are of a split level design to utilise the sloping nature of the site.
-The two larger five bedroom houses within the estate are of a three storey split level design to, again, utilise the change in levels within the site.
+Similarly the three bedroom houses within the development are of a two storey construction albeit a number are of a split level design to utilise the sloping nature of the site.
+The two larger five bedroom houses are of a three storey split level design to, again, utilise the change in levels within the site.